 Have you heard the “mews?”
 On the “heels” of National Dog Day, today is dedicated to those beloved furry friends that are near-and-dear to our hearts.
 According to a Great Pet Health report published on Aug.
 29, today is an annual “howliday” that raises awareness about the importance of providing a healthy diet, lifestyle and environment for pets of all shapes, sizes and species.
 Aug.
 30 is National Holistic Pet Day.

-This annual occasion was created by author, animal lover and pet lifestyle expert, Colleen Paige.
 While many Americans are making healthier choices, it is so important our pets live healthy lifestyles, too.
 Take a look at a few healthy lifestyle tips for Fido and Fluffy.

 The Scoop on Keeping Fido & Fluffy Healthy